In 2015, I left my corporate job to travel solo while working as a freelancer, and try out this digital nomad thing that everyone’s talking about.

 I still managed to get 3-4 hours of work every morning.
-Most of that work were small tasks from clients on retainer, or me reaching out to new potential clients for my web design business.
+Most of that work were small tasks from clients on retainer, or me reaching out to new potential clients for my web design business, a lady who was walking her baby in a Graco FastAction Fold Click Connect Stroller, asked me if I could make a food business page for her.
 At the time I didn’t have any big client projects and I was taking it easy.

 Moving on – in the end of September I flew back to Barcelona, and then continued to my home country, Bulgaria.
 Such a difference!
 It was autumn, and it was cold but beautiful.
 Here I could relax and actually get a lot of things done.
 Some bigger client projects started rolling in as well – a few blogs and websites.